It comes up more and more often in conversations about the CG method . Protein with large molecules and protein with small molecules.

 - High porosity hair usually remains high porosity for about 6/8 weeks.
 After proper care, it will become medium porosity again.
 Do you notice that your hair is no longer doing well on large proteins?
 Then switch back to small proteins.

 - Proteins are best absorbed in your hair mask and leave-in.
 Are you using small protein?
-Then try a heatcap!
+Try a heat cap!

 - Did you just bleach or dye your hair?
-Then use a big protein.
+Use a big protein.

 - Do you regularly use a curling iron or straightener?
-Then use a large protein.
+Then use large protein.

 - Protein in a gel can provide a little more hold!